J. Jonah Jameson: A new direction

 It is revealed that the revived Marla Jameson is a clone that the Jackal had gathered to grow clones with false memories that span all the way to their deaths.
 Later, Jameson was granted a revived clone of Mattie Franklin.
 When Jameson wants one of his workers to investigate the New U scenario in San Francisco, Cindy volunteers to go to get away from the city as Hector Cervantez (now calling himself Spectro) accompanies her.
 Jameson is enthusiastic for her that her family is back together and leaves for dinner, but Cindy found something off about his behavior.
-Cindy's suspicions are confirmed when she finds Jameson talking with his formerly-deceased wife while Spectro finds a room with a number of test subjects in capsules.
+Cindy's suspicions are confirmed when she finds Jameson talking with his formerly deceased wife while Spectro finds a room with a number of test subjects in capsules.
 Cindy is then approached in her apartment by Jameson.
 Cindy gives him Rafferty and Lola's research to voice skepticism on the New U Technologies and Jameson invites her to join him on a quick trip to the facility.
 He tells Cindy that he believes they are doing good work and introduces her to Mattie and Marla.

 After J. Jonah Jameson is taken to Haven with his clone wife, he asked the Jackal to revive his father.
-Jackal told him to head upstairs in order to promote New U Technologies on television.
+Jackal told him to head upstairs to promote New U Technologies on television.
 When Jameson is about to send out a broadcast message of the New U Technologies, Jackal reactivated the broadcast to tell the world that they will all die and be reborn as the Carrion Virus in all of the clones and causes them to start rapidly decaying.
 Jameson's broadcast causes the Carrion Virus to start spreading worldwide.
 Spider-Man and Anna Maria Marconi arrive to stop the broadcast as Mattie reveals to Jameson her superpowers.
 After Spider-Man sends out the Webware Emergency Signal, Jameson and Silk find Marla and Mattie reduced to dust.
 Following the Carrion Virus being thwarted, Jameson is heartbroken as Spider-Man and Anna arrive.
 Jameson pleads to Spider-Man not to tell Peter that he was right about his suspicion towards New U Technologies.
 Afterwards, Jameson clean his office after he is fired by the Fact Channel.

 Following a tense confrontation with Spider-Man provoked by a rogue branch of S.H.I.E.L.D., Spider-Man agreed to an exclusive interview with Jameson that culminated in the wall-crawler revealing his secret identity, prompting Jameson to vow to be more supportive of the hero's efforts in future.